ReginaldoMalaquias/guiapesquisa.2024.7/New.md

-# ﻿Base de Conhecimento geral
+# ﻿Base de Conhecimento Geral

-# A first-level heading
+## A second-level heading

 ## A second-level heading

 ### A third-level heading